Configuring BoldSign Single Sign-On (SSO) Integration with Active Directory Federation Services (AD FS) Using OpenID

 - Open the

-on your Windows Server hosting AD FS. - Navigate to
+Server Manager dashboardon your Windows Server hosting AD FS. - Navigate to

-and selectAD FS Management
+Toolsand selectAD FS Management.

 - Click on the AD FS Management and it will open ADFS as shown below.